NordicESMhub/NEGI-Abisko-2019/content/contributing/CONTRIBUTING.md

 These guidelines are designed to make it as easy as possible to get involved.
 If you have any questions that aren't discussed below, please let us know by opening an [issue][link_issues]!

+## Contributor Agreement

+By contributing, you agree that we may redistribute your work under [our license](https://github.com/NordicESMhub/NEGI-Abisko-2019/blob/master/LICENSE.md).
+In exchange, we will address your issues and/or assess your change proposal as promptly as we can, acknowledge your contributions and help you become a member of our community.
+Everyone involved in [Nordic Earth System Modeling hub][nordicesmhub-site] agrees to abide by our [code of conduct](https://nordicesmhub.github.io/CODE_OF_CONDUCT).

+## How to contribute?

 Before you start you'll need to set up a free [GitHub][link_github] account and sign in.
 Here are some [instructions][link_signupinstructions].